Lit8tech/YWP-Translation/README.md

 # Yo-kai Watch Puni Puni English Translation
 ## A revival translation project for the the popular Japanese mobile game, Yo-kai Watch Puni Puni.
-### Note!
-We only make the actual translation, not the crack that applies the mod.
 ![Amazing logo made by Math_kk](https://i.imgur.com/39kA5rB.png)

 ## Join the Discord for more [updates](